Skip to main content

 If you have advanced accounting knowledge, you can create opening balances for any account using journal entries.
 However, we recommend setting opening balances when you create bank accounts so DoorLoop can handle the journal entries for you.

-2. For a bank that doesn't have the Opening Balance set, you can use the "Set Opening Balance" link on the bank account that needs one.
+2. On the Transactions page, for any bank that doesn't have the Opening Balance set, you can use the "Set Opening Balance" link on the bank account that needs one.

-3. This takes you to the Opening Balance section of your Bank Account.
-Choose an Accounting Start Date.
-This is the date when you will start tracking transactions in DoorLoop for this account.
+3. This takes you to the Edit Account window, under the Opening Balances section of your bank account.
+First set an Accounting Start Date.
+The accounting start date is the date when you will start tracking transactions in DoorLoop for this account.

-4. Enter the Account Balance from your actual bank account at the end of the day before your accounting start date.
-For example, if your accounting start date is January 1, enter the bank account balance at the end of December 31.
+4. Then, enter the Account Balance from your actual bank account at the end of the day before your accounting start date.
+(For example, if your accounting start date is January 1, enter the bank account balance at the end of December 31.)

-5. Enter the breakdown of this bank account balance by property.
+5. Next, enter the breakdown of the bank account balance by property.
 Select the Property from the drop-down menu and enter that property’s share of the opening balance in the Balance field.

 Setting balances by property is necessary because we need to know which property balance sheets should reflect the bank account opening balance.